-Our Europe, Middle East and Africa region evaluates approximately 85 percent of its suppliers each year.
+Our EMEA region evaluates approximately 85 percent of its suppliers each year.
 The evaluation covers many areas that pertain to sustainability, such as human rights and anti-corruption, as well as specific sustainability performance indicators.

 In addition to helping suppliers evaluate and improve their sustainability performance, we seek their help in improving our own.
 Examples include asking suppliers to provide more environmentally friendly products, recycle packaging used to ship materials to our facilities and offer more fuel-efficient transportation services.

-In 2016, we created the PPG Supplier Sustainability Award to recognize suppliers that help us meet our sustainability goals and demonstrate industry-leading sustainability and safety cultures that can be adapted within PPG.
-We began soliciting nominations at the end of the year and will select the winner in 2017.
+The PPG Supplier Sustainability Award, which is presented on a periodic basis, recognizes suppliers that help us meet our sustainability goals and demonstrate industry-leading sustainability and safety cultures that can be adapted within PPG.

 For more details about our supplier sustainability initiatives and policies, visit our Supplier Sustainability page.

 We believe that our company and communities benefit when we provide equal opportunities for diverse suppliers to compete for our business.
 As such, we actively seek small businesses and businesses owned by veterans, minorities, members of the lesbian, gay, bisexual and transgender (LGBT) community, and women who provide quality products and services at competitive prices.

 After benchmarking and performing a gap analysis on our supplier diversity program, we created the One PPG Supplier Diversity Program to consolidate our individual business efforts into a single global program.